neilvillamizar/Perceptron/README.md

 Use the makefile to compile with the make command.

-Run the project with ./perceptron
+Run the project with ./perceptron (unzip the mnist_train.zip file before run it)

 autor: Neil Villamizar